dreadwrr/Developer-buddy/README.md

    and adds extramod=/mnt/sdx/extramod. so when the system boots it loads all your changes. if one already exists it will update it.
 So graphics changes mode wont
 	load the graphics saves.

-   Graphics changes mode all changes are saved to the hdd already. so this part will backup the changes to /changes.bak right beside it.
+   Graphics changes mode all changes are saved to the hdd already. so this part will backup the changes to /changes.bak right beside it. including a logfile of the files saved each time.

    Once the backup is made it only applies the deletions and additions so writes are minimal.
 Having a desktop icon makes it more likely you saved in the event of a powerloss ect.